 Business Aviation Brings Electricity to Company, and Customers

 Member Company Wilson Construction is one of the largest utility construction firms in the Northwest.
 Headquartered in Canby, OR, with satellite offices in Arizona and California, Wilson Construction depends on general aviation airplanes, as well as rotary-wing aircraft, to maintain and repair power lines and to support its business.
-Wilson Construction is profiled in the May/June issue of the Business Aviation Insider.
-Read the Member profile for Wilson Construction.
+Read the Business Aviation Insider profile of Wilson Construction.

 The Airplane as the Ultimate Sales Tool

 When Gorman-Rupp Company first began using business aircraft just after World War II, company personnel primarily flew to visit customers.
 Today, Gorman-Rupp uses its King Air 350 mainly to bring customers to its headquarters in Mansfield, OH, where the company can demonstrate its wide range of fluid-handling products – from fractional-horsepower pumps to large flood-control systems – and show clients firsthand how it is dedicated to building quality products that are delivered on time and backed by reliable service.
-Gorman-Rupp Company is profiled in the March/April issue of the Business Aviation Insider.
-Read the Member profile for Gorman-Rupp.
+Read the Business Aviation Insider profile for Gorman-Rupp Company.